Safnavon/Word-Counter/README.md

 url example https://www.example.com/

+## notes:
-## note: program is case insensitive and strips non-alphabetical characters
+## program is case insensitive and strips non-alphabetical characters
+## can only handle .txt files